Sup2point0/ascendant/README.md

 > [!Note]
 > Test puzzles sourced from [brainbashers.com<sup>↗</sup>](https://brainbashers.com/skyscrapers.asp), a wonderful puzzles site!

-Bear in mind most human-oriented puzzles are 5x5 or 6x6 ;)

 `Full` puzzles have clues along every lane in both directions. `Sparse` puzzles have much fewer clues, and are significantly more difficult.
+Bear in mind most human-oriented puzzles[^human] are sparse 5x5 or 6x6 ;)

+[^human]: After many years solving Skyscrapers (on-off, granted), I can speedrun some sparse 5x5, will need to spend maybe a good hour on sparse 6x6, and have only ever solved 1 sparse 7x7, which took many sittings over many days.
+Ofc, you may find easier large puzzles with specially designed tricks on sites other than Brainbashers, but this is the only site I’ve really used, so it’s all I have to go off =)

 | size | difficulty | solved      | time  | as of |
 | :--- | :--------- | :---------- | :---- | :---- |